Coronation Cocktail Recipe

 Method

-Add sherry, dry vermouth, maraschino liqueur, bitters, and cubed ice to a mixing glass.
+1. Add sherry, dry vermouth, maraschino liqueur, and bitters to a mixing glass.